-- 1. The data is saved in Excel.
-The file name is "Data recorded excel.xls".
-It is saved in the program directory. - 3.
-Click the button saving again, and the button status will switch back to again.
-This means the software stops saving collected data. - 4.
-In box on modify the sampling rate of the current display and data storage.
-The input range is 0.1s 100s.
+- (1) The data is saved in Excel.
+The file name is 'Data recorded excel.xls'.
+It is saved in the program directory. - (3) Click the button saving... again, and the button status will switch back to again.
+This means the software stops saving collected data. - (4) In sample Period (s) 0.100 , you can modify the sampling rate of the current display and data storage.
+The input range is 0.1s to 100s.

-14. Display Harmonic Waveform
+3. Display Harmonic Waveform